muhammadIFTIKHAR98/AWS-Cloud_Documenting/static_website_using_AWS_S3.md

-#we can create the new static website using the AWS S3 bucket only.
+# Static website using the Amazon S3

-#steps required
+# steps required
   1) create a S3 bucket (name should be keep in mind as it will show the same name on the website) (keep the availability zone in mind) keep the Block public access - OFF, bucket versioning - Enabled / Disabled, static website hosting - Enabled.
   2) create Bucket policy - it can be created by using the given policy generator option {
     "Version": "2012-10-17",